solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 The exact value you choose will depend on your specific use case and security requirements.
-For some, this may involve setting all data fields to zero, while others might prefer storing a predefined static string that clearly marks the leaf as deleted.
+For some, this may involve setting all data fields to zero, while others might prefer storing a predefined static string that marks the leaf as deleted.
 This approach allows you to handle deletions in a way that suits your application’s needs without compromising data integrity.

 #### Accessing Data from a Client

-We've covered creating, updating, and deleting data in state compression, but reading data presents its own unique challenges.
+We've covered creating, updating, and deleting data in state compression, but reading data presents its unique challenges.

 Accessing compressed data from a client can be tricky because the Merkle tree stores only data hashes, which cannot be used to recover the original data.